kmorrell27/UpperCrustCatering/_menus/elegant-buffets.md

 - Chicken Cordon Bleu *with Ham & Swiss Cheese*
 - Carved London Broil *with Port Wine Sauce - Gluten Free*
 - Carved Sirloin *with Natural Jus*
-- Baked Tilapia *with a Panko Breading & Parmesan Crust and a Lemon Beurre Blacn*
+- Baked Tilapia *with a Panko Breading & Parmesan Crust and a Lemon Beurre Blanc*
 - Baked Filet of Cod *topped with Herb Seasoned Bread Crumbs*

 - Braised Beef Brisket - *braised with garlic, onion & tomatoes until mouth watering tender - $17.25 with 1 selection from Menu 3*